The 9th edition of the MEBAA show welcomed close to 10,000 attendees, 118 exhibitors and 16 aircraft on static display

-Alexandre Geahchan, MENA Commercial, General & Military Aviation Account Manager at Air bp added, “A lot of focus is on sustainable aviation fuel (SAF).
+Alexandre Geahchan, MENA Commercial, General & Military Aviation Account Manager at Air bp added, “A lot of focus is on SAF.
 It shares a lot of the chemistry with jet fuel, which makes it promising for the industry as a solution that can be used without any changes to existing aircraft.
 SAF can reduce emissions by 80 per cent over the life of an aircraft.”

 KEY ANNOUNCEMENTS AND CONTRACTS

 During Day 1, there were also a series of key announcements.
 Lufthansa Technik awarded a contract for VIP cabin completion of an ACJ320neo.
 Meanwhile, Empire Aviation Group marked its 15th anniversary at the show and announced the induction of a Boeing Business Jet (BBJ) into its regional managed fleet of business jets and signed an agreement with the Mohammed bin Rashid Aerospace Hub (MBRAH) at Dubai South to develop a new, multi-purpose business aviation facility on a plot adjacent to the VIP Terminal.